The three main Amazon seller fees are sale-related fees, seller account fees, and shipping/fulfillment fees.

 With the Fulfillment by Merchant (FBM) method, sellers primarily bear the costs of storage, packaging, and shipping.
 Amazon doesn’t charge a shipping or fulfillment fee for FBM; instead, the seller is in charge of getting things done.

-Even if having fewer Amazon fees seems like a money-saver at first, sellers have to think about costs like rent for storage, boxes and tape for packing, postage for shipping, and maybe even paying someone to help with orders.
-Also, without the coveted Prime badge, your products might sell a bit slower compared to other ways of selling on Amazon.
+Even if having fewer Amazon fees seems like a money-saver at first, sellers have to think about costs like rent for storage, boxes, tape for packing, postage for shipping, and potentially paying employees to help.
+Also, without the coveted Prime badge, your products won’t perform as well on the platform compared to those with Prime listings.

 Amazon SFP Fees